megahertz/mongo-backup-alpine/README.md

 ```

-With this docker-compose.yml, you can restore the databse using:
+With this docker-compose.yml, you can restore the database using:

 ```sh
 docker-compose run --rm mongo-backup restore 2018-01-01-00-00-00.gz --drop